awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-certificates.md

 # Update Server Certificates<a name="listener-update-certificates"></a>

-When you create a secure listener, you specify a default certificate\.
+When you create an HTTPS listener, you specify a default certificate\.
 You can also create a certificate list for the listener by adding additional certificates\.

 Each certificate comes with a validity period\.
 You must ensure that you renew or replace the certificate before its validity period ends\.
 Renewing or replacing a certificate does not affect in\-flight requests that were received by the load balancer node and are pending routing to a healthy target\.
 After a certificate is renewed, new requests use the renewed certificate\.
 After a certificate is replaced, new requests use the new certificate\.

 You can manage certificate renewal and replacement as follows:
 + Certificates provided by AWS Certificate Manager and deployed on your load balancer can be renewed automatically\.
 ACM attempts to renew certificates before they expire\.
 For more information, see [Managed Renewal](http://docs.aws.amazon.com/acm/latest/userguide/acm-renewal.html) in the *AWS Certificate Manager User Guide*\.
 + If you imported a certificate into ACM, you must monitor the expiration date of the certificate and renew it before it expires\.
 For more information, see [Importing Certificates](http://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
 + If you imported a certificate into IAM, you must create a new certificate, import the new certificate to ACM or IAM, add the new certificate to your load balancer, and remove the expired certificate from your load balancer\.

+**Limitation**
+ACM supports RSA certificates with a 4096 key length and EC certificates\.
+However, you cannot install these certificates on your load balancer through integration with ACM\.
+You must upload these certificates to IAM in order to use them with your load balancer\.

 ## Add Certificates<a name="add-certificates"></a>